How Does Bankruptcy Affect Your Home in Connecticut?

 You are current on your mortgage

-Your equity is within exemption limits
+Your equity is within the exemption limits

 How it helps: